-GDP growth to rebound to 9.5% this fiscal on the back of a very weak base and the rising global tide effect
+GDP growth rebounded to 8.7% fiscal 2022 on the back of a very weak base and the risingglobal-tide effect

-CRISIL sees India's GDP growth rebounding to 9.5% this fiscal due to a very weak base, flattening of the Covid-19 curve, rollout of vaccinations, investment-focused government spending, and benefit from the 'rising global tide lifts all boats' effect.
-Yet, the economy is expected to reach prepandemic levels only by the second guarter of this fiscal.
-Services will take longer to recover than manufacturing.
+India's GDP growth rebounded to 8.7% fiscal 2022 due to a very weak base, flattening of the Covid-19 curve, rollout of vaccinations, investment-focused government spending, and benefit from the 'rising-global- tide-lifts-all-boats' effect.
 Beyond fiscal 2022, India is seen growing faster than the world.
-Over fiscals 2023 to 2025, growth is seen averaging ~6.0% annually
+Over fiscals 2023-24, growth is seen averaging at ~6.7% annually.